 api:pageOf

-to the canonical URI for the resource of which it is a pageapi:prevPage
+to the resource of which it is a pageapi:nextPage

 When requesting a paged resource with GET